Summary

 First was re-mapping of the way we ask them to onboard, using features to justify the "sensitive" & vast sign up requirements.

-The second is taking OkTY's promise, and using it to prove the value, before they even “enter” the app.
+The second is taking OkTY's promise, and using it to prove the value during registration, as early as possible.

 Pain Point Targets